Midwest Quilt Festival Week Extravaganza

 Quilty Note Cards at The Quilt Shop at the Essenhaus

-The Garden Cafe at Linton's Enchanted Gardens Group Box Lunch & Shopping at the Garden Center
+The Garden Cafe at Linton’s Enchanted Gardens Group Box Lunch and Shopping at the Garden Center

-Welcome to Linton’s Enchanted Gardens, home of a large indoor gift emporium and expansive outdoor garden center where enchantment comes to life down every path.
+Welcome to Linton’s home of a large indoor gift emporium and expansive outdoor garden center where enchantment comes to life down every path.
 A petting zoo and animal center, train rides and “be young again games” complete the experience.
 The Garden Cafe features over one hundred handcrafted hot and cold drink choices plus fresh baked cookies.
-Groups enjoy a gourmet box lunch including your choice of sandwich served with veggie chips and Linton’s own mango lime salsa, a fresh baked cookie and soft drink.
+Groups enjoy a gourmet box lunch including your choice of sandwich served with veggie chips and Linton’s own mango lime salsa, a pickle, and soft drink.

 Emma Schrock Quilt Art Exhibit at the Nappanee Center

-We are sure that you have heard of Grandma Moses, but have you heard of the “Grandma Moses of Elkhart County” Not only does Nappanee serve as home to six nationally known cartoonists, an Air Force One pilot and a NASA aeronautical engineer but it also serves as home for the naïve folk artist, Emma Schrock, who was of Old Order Mennonite faith.
+We are sure that you have heard of Grandma Moses, but have you heard it he “Grandma Moses of Elkhart County?”
+Not only does Nappanee serve as home to six nationally known cartoonists, and Air Force One pilot, and a NASA aeronautical engineer, but it also serves as home for the naïve folk artists Emma Schrock, who was of Old Order Mennonite faith.
 Growing up with physical challenges, Emma Schrock used painting to work outside of her home.
-Quoted as saying “I live what I paint, and I paint what I see”, Emma Schrock truly captured the Old Order Mennonite way of life, and it is an excellent example of what makes our area so unique.
-The Nappanee Center is now home to fifty-seven Emma Schrock paintings and has a dedicated gallery for her works of art.
-Not only does the Nappanee Center tell the story of Emma Schrock but also the well-crafted storied past of Nappanee including its cartoonists, kitchen cabinets and so much more!
+Quoted as saying “I live what I paint, and I paint what I see,” Emma Schrock truly captured the Old Order Mennonite way of life, and it is an excellent example of what makes our area so unique.
+The Nappanee Center is now home to fifty-seven Emma Schrock paintings and has dedicated gallery for her works of art.
+Not only does the Nappanee Center tell the story of Emma Schrock but also the well-crafted storied pas of Nappanee including its cartoonists, kitchen cabinets, and so much more.

 Experience Grand Rapids, Michigan for Quilters